 Corals are in deep trouble.
 About 50% of the world’s coral reefs have disappeared since the early 1980s, and scientists say the rest could be gone by the end of this century.

 Already gravely imperiled by climate change and ocean acidification, many corals are also threatened by trade for use in aquariums, jewelry and curios.
 Coral collection can result in overharvest of slow-growing corals, cause habitat damage and introduce exotic species.
 The United States is a main market for corals, importing around 70% of all live corals in trade.

 The Center has petitioned the U.S. government to ban imports of 20 coral species listed under the Endangered Species Act.

-The orange clownfish — famous for its leading role in the movie Finding Nemo — and an array of brightly colored damselfish are part of a family of fish (known as the “pomacentrids”) that depend on coral reefs.
-Global warming is putting them at risk of extinction, so the Center for Biological Diversity filed a petition on September 13, 2012, to protect the orange clownfish and seven of the most vulnerable damselfish in U.S. waters under the Endangered Species Act.
-About a year later, we filed a notice of intent to sue the National Marine Fisheries Service for the agency’s failure to act on our petition.
+The orange clownfish — famous for its leading role in the movie Finding Nemo — and an array of brightly colored damselfish species are part of a family of fish (known as the “pomacentrids”) that depend on coral reefs.
+The Center petitioned to protect the orange clownfish and seven of the most vulnerable damselfish in U.S. waters, since all eight of these species are imminently threatened by climate change, ocean acidification, coral bleaching and the aquarium trade.

-Beyond all of the dangers from greenhouse gas pollution, the orange clownfish and some damselfish may also face threats from the global marine aquarium trade.

-Clownfish and damselfish are by far the most commonly traded species worldwide, accounting for more than 40 percent of all fish traded.
-Some studies suggest that the orange clownfish and black-axil chromis may be suffering declines in the wild due to over-harvesting for aquariums.
+Clownfish and damselfish are also hit hard by the aquarium trade.
+Some studies suggest the orange clownfish and black-axil chromis may be suffering declines in the wild due to overharvesting for aquariums.